gianux/scavange/README.md

 rake spec

 #change the lib/finder.rb
-scavate your thing!
-Creates a server named "BaseX#{given_name}" whith the results that pass the block rules against the @document response, like that :
+creates a server named "BaseX#{given_name}" whith the results that pass the block rules against the @document response, like that :

 finder "give_name" { @document.match "word" and @document.match "another word, etc" }